andreacipriani/acdotfiles/README.md

 - macOS
 - Clone the repo and run `ruby install.rb`
-- Setup iTerm
+- Setup iTerm by restoring preferences, setting the theme and configuration
+- Setup Visual Studio code by syncing with account
 - Setup Alfred
--

 ## TODO:

 - Backup